 - Fine art landscape photography honed while guiding whitewater river expeditions.

 - Business photography Denver.
 The stuff I do every week.

 Oil and Gas Investor Magazine is a Hart Energy publication and is published in Houston TX.
 The story, written by Chris Sheehan centers on lucrative investment opportunities in the Niobrara within the Denver Julesburg (D-J) basin.

-With January’s coldest temps (minus 28°F) just two days previous, the brisk wind numbed my distal ends.
-The cold front hung over the foothills blocking long views of white peaks.
-So I revisited the area the following week to capture dawn shots.
+January’s coldest temps (minus 28°F) were just two days previous, and the brisk wind numbed my distal ends.
+Working with gloves could have helped, but I’m to stubborn to wear them.
+The cold front hung over the foothills blocking long views of white peaks, so I revisited the area the following week to capture dawn shots.

 After the Colorado industrial photography shoot was finished I received some rave reviews from the magazine: